GopikaJL/Real-Time-Stock-Price-Monitoring-and-Analysis-Pipeline/README.md

 ---

-## Expected Outputs 📊

-- **Terminal Logs**:
-  - Real-time logs of stock price data sent and received.
-- **Statistical Insights**:
-  - Calculated metrics like mean, median, and price trends over time displayed in the terminal.
-- **Visualizations**:
-  - Potential for graphical representation of trends (if extended).

----

 ## Future Enhancements 🛠️
-- Integrate real-time data visualization using tools like Matplotlib or Dash.
 - Add advanced analytics such as moving averages, volatility measures, and correlation analysis.
 - Implement error handling and logging mechanisms for production-grade robustness.

----

-## License 📜
-This project is open-source under the MIT License.
-Contributions and forks are welcome!

----

-If you’d like me to refine this further or include details about a specific Docker setup (e.g., your `docker-compose.yml` file), let me know!